How to have a “green” red, white and blue!

 - Even just the simplest tips of remembering to wash your hands and using correct food preparation to avoid cross contamination can also help prevent food poisoning.

 3) Remember the “Land” That is Ours and Be Good to It

 We fought for the red, white, and blue, so let’s fight to keep it green!
 Before you reach for those disposable plates, cups, utensils and other items remember that the average American produces roughly 4.3 pounds of waste every day, only about one third of which is recycled.
 Instead of adding to the mountain of garbage in our landfills, choose eco friendly options.
 And to help avoid harmful chemicals like BPA and phthalates, take it one step further and choose eco friendly, plastic-free options.

-- Some helpful options you could try are marinating meats in reusable glass containers instead of plastic baggies, and serving beverages in stainless steel or glass cups.
+- Some helpful options you could try are marinating meats in glass food storage containers instead of plastic baggies, and serving beverages in stainless steel or glass cups.
 Many people like drinking out of glass better than plastic and stainless steel is durable and will keep drinks cold.

 - For utensils, try bamboo, which is light, durable, eco friendly, and looks great for entertaining.
 There are reusable and biodegradable options available.

 There are many other eco friendly and safer choices for items and even if the clean up takes a little longer, you won’t have a whole bunch of waste to pick up after people either!

 4) Take the Greener Route to Fireworks

 It’s true that fireworks are a big part of the holiday tradition, but they aren’t exactly an Earth friendly undertaking!

 - If you are planning to set off your own this year, try to find some that are rich in nitrogen, which may cost more but puts less smoke into the environment.